AgadooAgadoo/farcaster-hubble-replicator/README.md

 ### Extra tip - custom command to open postgres

-Remembering the command to start postgres is a pain, so here's how to add a custom command to handle this.
+Remembering the command to start postgres is a pain (and you need to be in the /replicator folder for it to work).
+Here's how to add a custom command to handle this.

 1. In the following code, MYCOMMAND is the command you want to use (can be anything as long as it is one word/string with no spaces).
 FOLDER_LOCATION is the location of your replicator installation.
    Once you have these, in your server console type: